 First-year students normally may withdraw from courses only for reasons beyond their ability to predict or control and only after consultation with the course instructor and faculty adviser.
 Upperclass students may withdraw from courses only after consultation with the course instructor and faculty adviser.

 Withdrawals after the deadline are not permitted unless there are extraordinary circumstances (such as severe illness) that merit an exception.
 In those cases, a petition must be submitted to the administrative dean and approved by the Committee on Standards and Academic Standing (CSAS).

 Students on academic warning may withdraw from a course only for well-documented reasons and only after consulting with their administrative dean.
-(See “Academic Warning and Dismissal,” below.)
+(See “Academic Warning and Suspension,” below.)